University of Southern California

 JONATHAN MOSTOW

 Jonathan Mostow made his theatrical motion picture debut as writer and director of the critically-acclaimed thriller Breakdown, starring Kurt Russell, which debuted atop the U.S. box office its opening weekend.
 He followed with another #1 box office success -- the WWII submarine adventure U-571, starring Matthew McConaughey and Harvey Keitel, which garnered two Academy Award nominations.
 Next, Mostow directed the international blockbuster Terminator 3: Rise Of The Machines, starring Arnold Schwarzenegger, and the science fiction thriller Surrogates, starring Bruce Willis.
+For television, Mostow directed Tom Hanks in La Voyage Dans La Lune, the finale episode of HBO’s Emmy Award winning mini-series From The Earth To The Moon.
+His first feature-length production, the Showtime thriller Flight of Black Angel, earned a CableACE nomination for Best International Movie or Special.
+As a producer, Mr. Mostow’s credits include the Michael Douglas - Sean Penn thriller The Game, the Will Smith smash Hancock and the upcoming romantic comedy Playing the Field, starring Gerard Butler, Uma Thurman and Catherine Zeta-Jones.
+Mr. Mostow’s next film in theaters will be the Jennifer Lawrence thriller House at the End of the Street, for which he wrote the story.

 ALESSANDRO AGO (Moderator)